Richard Savage (poet): Parentage

 Savage's parentage, while the subject of some dispute, is central to his legend.
 Besides the story related by Johnson, a romantic account of Savage's origin and early life, for which he supplied the material, also appeared in Jacob's Poetical Register in 1719.

 Despite Savage's persistent claims that Mrs Brett was his mother, she never acknowledged him as such.
 She claimed that both the children she had by the Earl Rivers died shortly after birth, and that the boy was buried in St Paul's, Covent Garden, with the name of Richard Portlock.
 Lady Macclesfield's claims, however, are not incontrovertible, firstly because the boy buried as Richard Portlock may have been the son of nurse Ann Portlock (who Mrs Brett stated had named the baby); secondly, because of the yearly pension of £200 Savage began receiving in 1729 by Lord Tyrconnel who, being Mrs Brett's nephew, seemed to recognize him to some degree.

 Savage's statements about his parentage, on the other hand, were not corroborated by the depositions of the witnesses in the Macclesfield divorce case, and Mrs Brett always maintained that he was an impostor.
 He was wrong in the date of his birth and, moreover, the godmother of Lady Macclesfield's son was Dorothy Ousley, not Mrs Lloyd.
 There is nothing to show that Mrs Brett was the cruel and vindictive woman he describes her to be.
 Discrepancies in Savage's story made James Boswell suspicious, but the matter was thoroughly investigated for the first time by William Moy Thomas, who published the results of his research in Notes and Queries.
 However, Clarence Tracy, in his biography The Artificial Bastard did give weight to Savage's claims.
 In Richard Holmes' Dr. Johnson and Mr. Savage the author, though not in complete agreement, did not discount Tracy's bias.

+Literary portrayals

-Savage was also the subject of the play Richard Savage by J. M. Barrie and H. B. Marriott Watson.
+Savage was the subject of the play Richard Savage by J. M. Barrie and H. B. Marriott Watson.
 It premiered at London's Criterion Theatre in 1891 but was critically panned and performed only once.
+Savage has also been the subject of fictionalised biographies by Charles Whitehead, in Richard Savage: A Romance of Real Life (1841–42) and Gwyn Jones, in Richard Savage (1935).
+Nicholas Seager and Lance Wilcox have described the former as a "Dickensian novel" that turns Savage into a hero, and the latter as having turned Savage into "something of a class warrior" with "delusive dreams".
 The Savage Club in London is named after him.